 Residential LED light bulbs have come a long way in a short period of time.
-There are now more products manufactured with higher lumen counts, multiple color temperatures, improved color renderings, and various style options.
+There are now more products manufactured with higher lumen counts, better illuminance, numerous color temperatures, improved color renderings, and various style options.

 Correlated Color Temperatures (CCT) or color temperatures for short are measured in Kelvins and are often shown abbreviated by the letter “K”.
 The lower the number the warmer the color.
 Vintage Style Edison bulbs range between 2000K and 2400K and are amber in color.
 Soft white bulbs are manufactured in 2700K or 3000K and are white in color but have a slight orange hue.
 Bright white bulbs can range between 3500K and 4100K and are blueish-white in color.
 Daylight bulbs 5000K, are white in color.
 Finally, and not all that common, 6500K are stark white in color.